romansokolik/LHL-Final-Project-SQL/README.md

 ## Project/Goals
 - The Transforming and Analyzing Data with SQL Project is a great introduction to the SQL world.
 - We've been challenged with handling an unknown set of files representing some online activities.
-- The goal is to process the data on files to create a working database and fit the data into it.
+- Project's goal is to process the data on files to create a working database and fit the data into it.